 As with other even-numbered BMWs, the X2 is more sportily styled than the upright odd-numbered models.
 It's nominally a coupe version of the BMW X1, with which it shares a chassis, but is actually a very different, far more low-slung design.
-It's a direct rival for the Audi Q2 and the upcoming Mercedes GLA, as well as tempting buyers out of premium hatchbacks like the Audi A3 and Mercedes A-Class – as well as the BMW 1 Series and MINI hatchback.
+It's a direct rival for the Audi Q2, DS 4, Lexus UX, Mercedes GLA and Volkswagen T-Roc, as well as tempting buyers out of premium hatchbacks such as the Audi A3, Mercedes A-Class and the mechanically related BMW 1 Series.

 The BMW X2 is intended to appeal to a younger, more fashion-conscious buyer than its comparatively plain X1 sister.
 It's unashamedly designed for style, with a curvaceous roofline that suggests it's intended for more than just the mundanity of everyday life.
 It doesn't want to look like a family car, even though that's exactly what many will become.
 Fortunately, although that shapely roof puts the squeeze on rear headroom, the X2 will accommodate a young family almost as easily as the X1.

 Things are less adventurous inside, where much of the interior design is the same as the X1's, but that's not necessarily a bad thing.
 The dashboard is good-looking and easy to understand, and there's little to criticise when it comes to fit and finish.
-The Audi Q2 beats the BMW for overall quality, but the X2 gets the nod for style and is certainly more impressive inside than the current Mercedes GLA - although this will soon be replaced by an all-new model.
+The Audi Q2 beats the BMW for overall quality, but the X2 gets the nod for style, even if it can’t match the flair of the Mercedes GLA.
+As a newer car, the GLA also feels that bit more modern inside.

 Buyers can choose from BMW's tried-and-tested 2.0-litre diesel engine, with 187bhp and four-wheel drive as standard, a two-wheel-drive sDrive20i petrol and four-wheel drive xDrive20i with 176bhp.
-There's also a less powerful sDrive18d diesel with 148bhp and sDrive18i with 134bhp.
-A plug-in hybrid X2 xDrive25e is also available, with up to 33 miles of electric range.
+There's also a less powerful sDrive18d diesel with 148bhp and sDrive18i petrol with 134bhp.
+A plug-in hybrid X2 xDrive25e is available as well, with up to 33 miles of electric range.

-Joining quick crossovers like the Audi SQ2, Volkswagen T-Roc R and Cupra Ateca, the BMW X2 M35i offers drivers much of the performance of a BMW 1 Series M135i but in a more sensible package.
-The powerful engine comes at a cost though - over £44,000 in this case, which looks expensive for a small SUV.
+Joining quick crossovers such as the Audi SQ2, Cupra Ateca and Volkswagen T-Roc R, the BMW X2 M35i offers drivers much of the performance of a BMW M135i but in a more sensible package.
+The powerful engine comes at a cost though – more than £47,000 in this case, which looks expensive for a small SUV.

-Four trim levels are available, starting with the SE (a comfortable all-rounder) and ascending through Sport, M Sport and M Sport X, the latter being the sportiest and best equipped.
-Above that is the M35i, which is essentially a standalone trim level.
+The entry-level SE specification has been withdrawn, perhaps because most buyers choose the sportier versions.
+Two trim levels are available: Sport and M Sport, while two extra variations of the latter (called M Sport X and M Mesh Edition) were available until early 2022 and added off-road looks like the BMW X1’s xLine trim.
+Above the M Sport is the M35i, which is essentially a standalone trim level.
 All offer clever technology like BMW's Connected+ system, which allows access to certain features via a smartphone app.

-We reckon the SE and Sport models offer the best value for money, while the biggest 20-inch wheel options on the M Sport make for a firm ride not everyone will enjoy.
+We reckon the Sport model offers the best value for money, while the biggest 20-inch wheel options on the M Sport make for a firm ride not everyone will enjoy.
 However, it's understandable that those who like the X2's style should want to show it off to full advantage, and the M Sport has more road presence than the other versions.
 The M35i is even sportier, but most will struggle to spot the visual differences from regular M Sport versions.